-The heat map displays the protein groups that passed the filters.
-The relative protein abundance is represented as a heat map of the representative proteins of each protein group.
+The heat map displays the relative protein abundance in different conditions for the protein groups that passed the filters.
+The relative protein abundance in each condition with respect to the abundance in reference condition is represented as a heat map of the representative proteins of each protein group.
 These representative proteins are clustered if they exhibit a similar expression trend across the samples.
 The hierarchical clustering is generated using a neighbour-joining algorithm with a Euclidean distance similarity measurement of the log2 ratios of the abundance of each sample relative to the average abundance.
+Similarly, the conditions in different samples are clustered if they exhibit a similar expression trend across the protein groups.

 An interactive protein profile heat map is opened in a new window when the Heat Map button that is located in the filtration options.
-Right-click on the heat map in this window to save a copy of it.
+Right-click on the heat map in this window to save a copy of it..
 In the interactive heat map (by clicking the Heat Map button), move the cursor over any point to highlight the protein accession name and the sample/label to which it matches.
 Right-click on the heat map and click Save as... to export a PNG file of the heat map.